jackzbazuka/genetic-algorithm-from-scratch/README.md

 The organism has six tolerance parameters:

 -   Heat tolerance
--   Cold Tolerance
+-   Cold tolerance
 -   Humidity tolerance
 -   Dryness tolerance
 -   Darkness tolerance
--   Light tolerance
+-   Brightness tolerance

 Analogous to chromosomes, every organism has tolerance parameters for each container attribute, which collectively form the gene of the organism.The organisms adjust their tolerance over generations through evolution to the container's attributes.
 Every environmental constraint of the container and the tolerance parameters of the organism is scaled between 0 and 1.